KHT011/notes-summarizer/README.md

 # AI Notes + Summary

-Production-oriented implementation of the deterministic notes + summary system.
+Production-oriented implementation of a deterministic notes and summary pipeline with strict schema validation and export support.

 ## Quickstart